Terms of Service

 Briance reserves the right to modify these Terms at any time, to the fullest extent permitted by law.
 For material updates affecting billing, payments, cancellations, claims, liability, dispute handling, privacy, or communications, Briance may provide notice by email, SMS, customer portal message, Website posting, or any combination of the foregoing, together with an updated effective date.

-Continued use of the Website or Services after the effective date of updated Terms constitutes acceptance of those updated Terms.
+Continued use of the Website or the Services after the effective date of updated Terms constitutes acceptance of those updated Terms.
 If you do not agree to the updated Terms, you must stop using the Services before the effective date or cancel your Subscription in accordance with these Terms.

 19. Severability